liam-prevelige/personal-website/README.md

 Folder contents are as follows:
 `css`: Website styles
 `files`: PDFs for resume and project-specific documents linked in the website
-`images`: all images used - column-specific formatting for composite photos is achieved by filling fixed photoshop canvas ratio
+`images`: all images - column-specific formatting is set by an image canvas' height-width ratio
 `js`: JavaScript files, including particles.js described in detail below
 `webfonts`: Fonts and icons, labeled according to brands and fill